r0mille/avalanche-intro/README.md

 # avalanche-intro
-A set of resources for anyone interested in the Avalanche Ecosystem.
+A set of watchable / listenable resources for anyone interested in the Avalanche Ecosystem.

 # Ava Labs
 The company behind Avalanche